Mexican Goat Stew with Chipotles

 Mexican Goat Stew is comfort food Mexican style.
-If you’ve never eaten goat meat, this is a delicious recipe to start.
+If you’ve never eaten goat meat, this is a delicious recipe to start and packed with protein!

 If you have never had goat before, this is a delicious recipe to introduce yourself to this flavorful meat.

 What kind of chili to use?

 I used chipotles, which are smoked dried ripe (red) jalapenos, but the most common chili to use in Birria would be guajillo chillies.

 I made this on Christmas Day (2013) and it was loved by one and all.
 However, the leftovers the next day tasted even better, as the flavors had further time to develop.
 You can reduce the quantity of chipotles if you cannot tolerate it as spicy.

 Are you ready to try goat meat?

 Neighborhoods with Caribbean, Latin or African populations will sell goat meat.
 Here in NYC, you can easily find it in Flatbush, Richmond Hill and other neighborhoods within these communities.

 My favorite place to purchase goat meat here in NYC is Gitto’s Farmer’s Market.
 All of the meat here is very clean and fresh.
 You can get goat, mutton and lamb here, plus all of your usual meat and grocery items.

 I know you are going to be a goat meat convert once you try this delicious stew and are going to want to try some more Goat Recipes.